Skip to Content

 1. Experience with every major disability insurance company;

-2. A proven track record of success by winning major disability lawsuits;
+2. A proven track record of success in winning major disability lawsuits;

 3. Recovered millions of dollars in disability benefits for clients;